Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 Description of the Frogmen

 A Loveland Frog is said to be roughly three to four feet in height, weighing 50 to 75 pounds, and having greenish, leathery skin.
-They are also described as having frog faces, with large eyes and mouths, as well as walking on two legs.
+They are also described as having frog faces, large eyes and mouths, and walking on two legs.
 By some estimates, this puts them at the size of a large dog or a small person.

 They are also sometimes said to have deep wrinkles on their heads where hair would be on a person.

 The First Sighting

 The first reported sighting occurred in 1955, possibly in May, around 3:30 in the morning.
 Beyond that, the story varies.
 There are generally three versions of this tale, though each differs only slightly from the others.
 They all begin with a businessman or a traveling salesman driving along an unnamed road at night—but it is here that the stories tend to diverge.

 - In one version, the unnamed driver was coming out of the Branch Hill neighborhood.
 At some point around there, he spotted three figures on their hind legs on the side of the road.